peter6055/tuya-light-strip-homebridge/README.md

 ## Known Issues
 1. You are not able to adjust white light (Saturation isn't return from homekit) on Homekit using this plugin.
-2. When you adjust the colour and brightness on the left panel, the mode on the right panel will not reset to "Colour" mode.
-You will need to click the switch twice to turn on the music(tv) mode
-3. If there are error message when adding the device/gateway to homekit, please comment the following line in index.js, and remove the comment after adding the device/gateway to homekit.
-This was because the UUID conflicts.
-    ```
-    // var deviceData = new DataUtil().getSubService(device.status)
-    // deviceAccessory = new StripLightModeSwitchAccessory(this, homebridgeAccessory, device, deviceData);
-    // this.accessories.set(uuid + "1", deviceAccessory.homebridgeAccessory);
-    // this.deviceAccessories.set(uuid + "1", deviceAccessory);
-    ```

 ## Installation
 1. Install Tuya Homebridge Plugin as per instructions: https://developer.tuya.com/en/docs/iot/Tuya_Homebridge_Plugin?id=Kamcldj76lhzt